psf/black/README.md

 The headers controlling how code is formatted are:

+If any of these headers are set to invalid values, `blackd` returns a `HTTP 400` error response, mentioning the name of the problematic header in the message body.

 - `X-Line-Length`: corresponds to the `--line-length` command line flag.
 - `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization` command line flag.
 If present and its value is not the empty string, no string